She Is, However, Hopeless (Inspection of the Underaged Underperformers)

 The Girls

 One figure in the diorama has a shaved head.
-This punishment was used for disobedience, escape attempts, or even foul language.
-Other forms of discipline included four days in a cell without food, waking at 4 a.m. for labor, or being sent to bed as early as 5 p.m.
+This punishment was used for disobedience, escape attempts, or foul language.
+Other forms of discipline included four days in a cell without food, waking at 4 a.m. for labor, or being sent to bed at 5 p.m.

 The Director, the Nurse and the Guard

 Some girls arrived still infected, so a small team of nurses cared for them.
 The nurses also reported on their behavior.
-The camp director, Nazi sympathizer Nils Lassen Kaurin, decided the punishments.
+The camp director, Nazi sympathizer Kaurin, decided the punishments.

-Because the staff was limited, local residents were hired as guards.
-People in the area were even paid if they helped capture girls who tried to escape.
+Because the staff was limited, local residents were hired as guards, and people in the area were paid if they captured girls who tried to escape.

 The Room